-NOTICE: Check to ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload.
+NOTICE: Ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload.

-NOTICE: Check to ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload.
+NOTICE: Ensure the controls for the fan motor are set to allow a maximum of six on-off cycles per hour to prevent motor overload.